15 Tips For Keeping Cool In Bed

 Memory foam is notorious for trapping body heat, so you might find some relief if you change or remove the mattress topper in hot weather, assuming the mattress underneath is still comfortable.
 If you have a guest bedroom that doesn’t have memory foam on the bed, you could also try that bed to see if it sleeps cooler.

 If you’d like to try a more breathable mattress topper or mattress, perhaps consider latex or wool.
 Latex and wool tend to be more breathable than memory foam or plush toppers that contain polyester fiberfill.
-Take a look at my comparison of mattress toppers to see which ones I currently recommend for hot or cold sleepers.

 5. Use a fan